prahladyeri/prahladyeri.github.io/_guides/applying-brevity-and-language-efficiency-to-prompt-engineering.md

 > "Does every word in this prompt carry information the model needs to answer correctly?"

 If the answer is no — cut.
 Budget models are not sensitive to social warmth.
 They are sensitive to precision, context, and structure.
 Master those three things, and the gap between a ₹500/month budget stack and a ₹20,000/month premium stack becomes, for most daily work, invisible.

----

-**License:** This guide may be freely shared, adapted, and redistributed for educational and professional use.
-Attribution appreciated but not required.